 6. Dutch Oven

-An absolute must have for cooking Asian dishes; the wok is a specialty pan unlike any we have seen before.
+An absolute must-have for cooking Asian dishes; the wok is a speciality pan unlike any we have seen before.
 This large pan has a distinctive rounded base with very high sides that curve around the rim.
-It also has a long handle that gives you a lot of maneuverability.
-This rounded shape and handle combination means you can roll the pan around on the heat while you cook and carefully control the heat distribution around the pan.
-This is a skill that it takes practice to learn so you can bend the heat to your will.
-This style of pan is specially designed for stir-fries and other Asian classic like fried rice and noodle dishes.
+It also has a long handle that gives you a lot of manoeuvrability.
+This rounded shape and handle combination mean you can roll the pan around on the heat while you cook and carefully control the heat distribution around the pan.
+This is a skill that takes practice to learn so you can bend the heat to your will.
+This style of pan is specially designed for stir-fries and other Asian classics like fried rice and noodle dishes.

 7 Different Pots And Pan: Summing Up